-Regardless of how your organization chooses to define retaliation, it is crucial that the definition be general and broad so it encompasses all types of retaliation that may be experienced at your company, as well as covers retaliation as defined by federal laws.
+Regardless of how your organization chooses to define retaliation, for example as a witness or investigator, it is crucial that the definition be general and broad so it encompasses all types of retaliation that may be experienced at your company, as well as covers retaliation as defined by federal laws.
 The definition should clearly state that there must have been some protected activity, or the likelihood of such activity, for actions to be considered retaliatory.